 - Easily customizable for any season.
 Change up the cookie cutter shape and color of the icing.
 Swap in vanilla extract in place of maple extract.

-- Butter - I have re-tested this recipe replacing shortening with butter and I love the result.
+- Butter: I have re-tested this recipe using butter in place of shortening, and the result is perfection.

-- Cornstarch - Just ½ cup is used to add tenderness to the cookie crumb.
+- Cornstarch is used to add tenderness to the cookie crumb.

-- Maple extract lends a seasonal vibe but vanilla or almond extract can also be used.
+- Maple extract lends a seasonal vibe.
+Vanilla or almond extract can also be used.

 Icing